-Compression running socks are currently all the rage, a staple for many runners, whether training, competition, or rest days lounging around the house.
-However, what is it that makes running compression socks so special?
+Compression socks for runners are currently all the rage, excellent for training, competition, and recovery the day after a hard run or race.
+But what makes compression technology so special?

-For starters, these socks contain numerous benefits, including increased blood flow to the working muscles (translating to improved performance), decreased recovery times between runs and workouts, support during rehabilitation, reduced swelling, and many more advantages – of which will be discussed in more detail shortly.
+For starters, compression socks – and other garments – increase blood to the muscles (translating to improved performance), decrease recovery times between runs and workouts, provide support during rehabilitation, and reduce swelling and inflammation.
+And that’s just a few of the potential benefits!

-This blog post is a round-up of eight of the best pairs of compression running socks, enabling you to go the distance with your training.
-Towards the end of the article, you’ll also find a little more info on compression gear, the benefits, potential downsides, and advice on how to choose the right pair for you.
+This blog post is a round-up of the best compression socks for running, allowing you to go the distance with your training.
+After our round-up, we also have a little more info on the benefits of compression gear and a short guide on how to choose the right pair for you.

 If you’re looking for a non-compression pair of socks for running, then you can check out our best running socks post.